finbourne/luminesce-sdk-csharp/sdk/docs/CurrentTableFieldCatalogApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // string result = apiInstance.GetCatalog(freeTextSearch, jsonProper, useCache, opts: opts);

                 // GetCatalog: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format) string result = apiInstance.GetCatalog(freeTextSearch, jsonProper, useCache);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));